Cloud-Schematics/ansible-app-deploy-iks/README.md

 ## Run the ansible playbook using Schematics UI

-In this example, we will use the Schematics Actions UI to create a new `Start VSI` Action, using the `start-vsi-playbook.yml` playbook.
+In this example, we will use the Schematics Actions UI to create a new `Hackathon Starter` Action, using the `site.yml` playbook.
-Further, use the Schematics Job API to run the newly created `Start VSI` action.
+Further, use the Schematics Job API to run the newly created `Hackathon Starter` action.

 Steps: